Six burning summer questions, answered

 “Only because of my experiences with having this, I don’t feel like it’s painful to my palate.
 I feel like it’s freezing my palate but I don’t feel pain,” he says.

 The theory that is more likely true, Cairns says, has to do with the fact that there are so many blood vessels in the palate.
-“When you cool down a blood vessel it vassal constricts and it decreases blood flow,” Cairns says.
+“When you cool down a blood vessel it vasal constricts and it decreases blood flow,” Cairns says.

 That may convince the brain it is losing its blood supply and, as a result, the vessels in the brain dilates.
 “When you get that big vassal dilation of all the blood vessels in the brain you interpret it as a headache,” Cairns says.